US STOCKS-S&P 500, Dow slip on fear of new infection wave

 By Medha Singh

-May 11 (Reuters) - The S&P 500 and Dow Jones indexes retreated on Monday after last week’s rally, as investors worried about a second wave of coronavirus infections with the reopening of several economies.
+May 11 (Reuters) - The S&P 500 and Dow Jones Industrials gave back some of last week’s gains on Monday, as investors worried about the possibility of a second wave of coronavirus infections with the reopening of several economies.

 Germany and South Korea reported a surge in new COVID-19 cases on Sunday, in an ominous sign for all countries beginning to lift virus lockdowns.

-“(Still), the difference now than four months ago is that governments and health organizations have more specific plans.
-The big tipping point is going to be if we can’t come up with a medicine to treat the virus.”
+“There is concern that perhaps we had gotten ahead of ourselves a little bit over the last couple of weeks,” said Art Hogan, chief market strategist at National Securities in New York.

-Travel and hospitality stocks, which have been battered due to a collapse in global travel, slipped again on Monday.
+“Things are just going to stagnate here a bit as we consider how long it will actually take to get back in business and what kind of activity we see in front of us.”

-The S&P 1500 airlines index declined 5.4%, while cruise operators Carnival Corp, Norwegian Cruise Line Holdings Ltd fell 3.3% and 5.9%, respectively.
+The battered S&P 1500 airlines index declined 4.6%, while cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd fell 3.3% and 6.5%, respectively.

 The Nasdaq, however, edged higher as gains for tech-related stocks helped it build on a rally last week where it recovered all its 2020 losses on hopes of a pickup in business activity.